Future Crew: Reception and impact

 Future Crew was an influential pioneer of the PC demoscene and the PC as multimedia device in general, and achieved wide public recognition.

 Awards and tributes

-Slashdot voted the Future Crew Demo Second Reality as one of the "Top 10 Hacks of All Time".
+Slashdot voted the Future Crew demo Second Reality as one of the "Top 10 Hacks of All Time".

 Tributes to Future Crew include a 3D graphics benchmark called Final Reality by Remedy Entertainment (shown at Assembly 1997), and a remake of Second Reality for the Commodore 64 by Smash Designs called Second Reality 64 (released at The Party 1997).

-Nectarine Records has released an album containing the most known songs of Future Crew in 24-bit remastered as a tribute.
-The album's name is "Metropolis", and it's free to download through internet.
+Nectarine Records has released a free-to-download album titled "Metropolis" containing the most known songs of Future Crew in 24-bit remastered as a tribute.

 Members

 These are the members of the group at the time it released Second Reality: